Carrie's War: Plot

-A frame story has Carrie visiting the town as a widow with three children.
+A frame story has Carrie visiting the town as a widow with her three, unnamed, children.
 She tells the children what happened thirty years before.

 Carrie Willow and her younger brother Nick are evacuated to a rundown mining town in Wales during the Second World War.
-After a traumatic difficulty in finding a family to foster them, they stay with a shopkeeper, Mr Evans, who dominates his gentle but weak younger sister, whom they call "Auntie Lou".
+After an initial difficulty in finding a family to foster them, they stay with a shopkeeper, Mr Evans, who dominates his gentle but weak younger sister, whom they call "Auntie Lou".
 Another evacuee whom Carrie has befriended, Albert Sandwich, is staying at a dilapidated country house called Druid's Bottom with Mr Evans's older sister, the dying Mrs Dilys Gotobed, and her disabled cousin, Mr Johnny Gotobed.
 Their English housekeeper, Hepzibah Green, is reputed to be a wise woman.
 Carrie and Nick become friends with Albert and Johnny and spend a lot of time there.
 The housekeeper tells the children many tales, including one about a curse on Druid's Bottom, which will be activated if a mysterious skull is removed from the house.

 It is revealed that Mr Evans has been estranged from his older sister, Mrs Gotobed, after she married a wealthy Englishman whose family owned the mines where their father was killed in an accident.
 Carrie is caught in the rift between the brother and sister.
 Despite almost universal contempt for Mr Evans, Carrie gives him a chance and sees that, beneath his rough exterior, he genuinely is a well-meaning man, who became embittered with the world due to his hard life and the feud with his older sister, to whom he was once very close.
+Hepzibah reveals to Carrie that Mr Evans resents that his sister came into wealth and privilege easily when she married, whereas he has had to struggle and work hard for everything he has.

 When Mrs Willow comes to visit them, they say nothing about their dislike of Mr Evans, as they do not want to leave.
 Mrs Gotobed assures Hepzibah and Mr Johnny that they can continue to live in her house once she has died, and that she has made a will saying so.
-Carrie only meets Mrs Gotobed twice before she dies, and Mrs Gotobed asks Carrie to tell Mr Evans that she has never forgotten him, despite their feud.
-Hepzibah and Albert tell Carrie that despite Mr Evans's firm belief that Hepzibah is cheating Mrs Gotobed out of money, she is in fact penniless.
+Carrie only meets Mrs Gotobed twice before she dies.
+Mrs Gotobed spends her days dressing in the beautiful ball gowns she used to wear when she was young.
+She asks Carrie to tell Mr Evans that she has never forgotten him, despite their feud.
+Carrie discovers that, despite Mr Evans's firm belief that Hepzibah is cheating Mrs Gotobed out of money, she is in fact penniless due to her and her late husband squandering their wealth on a lavish lifestyle.